Increase the Profitability of Your California Medical Practice Before You Sell

 To increase the profitability of your California medical practice, you may need to do the same.

-Create a Captial Base (Cashflow)
+Create a Capital Base (Cashflow)

-Essentially it means being proactive rather than reactive.
+Essentially, it means being proactive rather than reactive.
 You know that times of low income will come, and you plan for them, even developing contingency plans for Black Swan events.
-No one could have anticipated the length and impact of a global pandemic, but those practices with a strong capital base and a deep understanding of cash flow will weather the crisis better than those who don’t.
+No one could have anticipated the length and impact of a global pandemic, but those practices with a strong capital base and a deep understanding of cash flow will weather the crisis better than those that don’t.

 If you don’t have an emergency capital base, work to create one as soon as possible.
 This will help your practice endure through any future catastrophic events.
 You should also:

-- Audit your books every year.
+• Audit your books every year.

-- Have professional management accounts for your business.
+• Have professional management accounts for your business.

-- Perform frequent cash flow projections and regularly compare performance to those projections.
+• Perform frequent cash flow projections and regularly compare performance to those projections.

-- Monitor both costs and sales closely.
+• Monitor both costs and sales closely.

-- Monitor both debtors and creditors.
+• Monitor both debtors and creditors.

 Establish a Team of Recession Experts